THE NUTSHELL

 AUTHORS

-Erik Forrest Jackson BOOK
+Erik Forrest Jackson | BOOK

-Erik’s comic drama LIKE A BILLION LIKES is the winner of the Southwest Playwriting Competition and the Chesley/Bumbalo Playwriting Award.
+Erik’s (he/him) comic drama LIKE A BILLION LIKES is the winner of the Southwest Playwriting Competition and the Chesley/Bumbalo Playwriting Award.
 His musicals include the Goodspeed premiere of CHRISTMAS IN CONNECTICUT, adapted from the Warner Bros. classic (co-book Patrick Pacheco, music by Jason Howland, lyrics by Amanda Yesnowitz), and BREAKING UP IS HARD TO DO, featuring the songs of Neil Sedaka (co-book Ben Winters, arrangements by Tom Kitt).

 New York premieres include: a comic adaptation of Stephen King’s CARRIE; DOLL, a twisted take on Ibsen’s A DOLL'S HOUSE; the comic thriller TELL-TALE (GLAAD nomination, Best Play of the Year); and the comedy CHARLIE!
 He adapted the beloved TV series CHEERS for a live stage event and authored the MUPPETS MEET THE CLASSICS humor series for Penguin Books and Disney.
 Residencies: Helene Wurlitzer Foundation, Monson Arts, Chulitna Artists Residency, and the Johnny Mercer Writers Grove at Goodspeed Musicals.